Glorou/POVPlus/README.md

 It will then appear under the name "POV+" in the All Plugins list

 **TODO LIST / KNOWN BUGS**
-FOV Slider applies to third person after leaving first person
+FOV Slider applies to third person after leaving first person - COMPLETED?
-The / command needs to be renamed
+The / command needs to be renamed  - COMPLETED?
-An optional button to disable the camera in third person needs to be added (and maybe FOV too)
+An optional button to disable the camera in third person needs to be added (and maybe FOV too) - COMPLETED?
+Weird transition issue on the camera when in "Plugin Disabled in third person" - Probably need to actualy bind that fuctionality to a disable instead of just faking the disable atm.